@howaboua/pi-codex-conversion

 pi-codex-conversion

 GPT/Codex models are strongest when the tool surface looks like the Codex CLI they were trained around: shell commands, resumable terminal sessions, and patch-based edits.
 This extension brings that workflow to Pi while keeping Pi's runtime, sessions, project context, skills, and UI.
+For the brave, PATH mode shifts the toolkit into Pi's internal PATH, instead of the JSON-defined tool schema.

 Install